Will Arizona enforce a Civil War-era law banning nearly all abortions in the state? - KESQ

 The court ruled Tuesday the state must adhere to a law made before statehood, when Arizona was a territory, that bans all abortions except those “necessary to save” a pregnant person’s life.
 The law, which is enforceable because Roe v.
 Wade was overturned, is broader than the state’s 2022 ban on abortions after 15 weeks of pregnancy and carries a prison sentence of two to five years for abortion providers.

-Arizona Republicans thwarted a vote to repeal the 1864 ban on Wednesday, as the scene on the state House floor erupted into chaos and Democrats chanted “shame.”
-The mounting political pressure in an election year has brought abortion to the forefront and it’s likely to be an issue on the ballot, analysts say.
+Vice President Kamala Harris travels Friday to Arizona as mounting political pressure this election year has brought abortion to the forefront as a likely ballot issue, analysts say.
+Arizona Republicans two days earlier thwarted a vote to repeal the 1864 ban as the scene on the state House floor erupted into chaos and Democrats chanted “shame.”

 The state Supreme Court delayed enforcement of the law for 14 days to give the plaintiffs an opportunity to pursue other challenges in a lower court if they wish to – including challenges to the ban’s constitutionality.